6 Resources for When Your Child Is Behind in Math

 2. RightStart Math Games

 Speaking of RightStart, one of the best things I’ve ever done to give my children a solid foundation for math is playing games with them.
 Yes, you read that right!
-We’ve been playing games for math for years now.
-Some of my kids’ favorite games for family night are those designed to teach math skills.
+We’ve been playing games for years now.
+Indeed, some of my kids’ favorite games for family night are those designed to teach these skills.
 The Corners game is a family favorite.

 The great thing is that all the RightStart games come in the RightStart Math Set, including the instructions book which has pages and pages of great concept-building practice.
 Of course, the best part is that the kids have no idea that they are practicing math!
 They just see it as family game time.
 Math games are one of my favorite strategies for boosting math skills.